vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 93 commits since the previous release, including 36 fixes.
+More than 95 commits since the previous release, including 37 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun Feb 13 02:07:33 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Feb 14 02:01:49 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER